dadrian/dadrian.io/content/blog/posts/no-pqc-without-agility.md

   ECDSA is a 32-bit key and 64-bit signature.
 ML-DSA is 2,420 byte signatures and 1,312-byte keys.
 A hybrid ECDSA-leaf-RSA-intermediate chain would be around 0.6Kb of cryptographic material.
+[^2]: This would be another 1.3kB for the public key, 64-512 bytes for the signature, and 400-800 bytes for the rest of the certificate.
+So at least _another_ 2kB all together.
+[^3]: It may be possible to construct a post-quantum web PKI that doesn't require intermediates in the common case, or to standardize some sort of generic way to supress them.
+However, well-designed intermediate suppression looks like trust anchor negotiation.
+[^4]: The server has no explicit way to determine if the client needs the cross-sign, so it has to serve it to any client that wants to use ML-DSA.
+[^5]: To be fair, this is a problem for all new CAs, regardless of if post-quantum is involved or not.

 [pqc-too-damn-big]: https://dadrian.io/blog/posts/pqc-signatures-2024/
 [advancing-asymmetric-bet]: https://blog.chromium.org/2024/05/advancing-our-amazing-bet-on-asymmetric.html